LordDashMe/knowledge/Computer Science/Case Studies/ModScript Case Study.md

 # ModScript Case Study

 Created a simple scripting language built on top of PHP scripting language.

+The purpose of this is to try the logical scenario of every programming language for including files.

 ```php
 <?php